haoshengwu/pex2024/_posts/2024-09-09-Final_instruction.md

 ## When to do?

-If the student have any questions related to the final project, please contact haosheng.wu@polito.it before **January 31st**.
-After this date, the questions related the final projects will no longer be answered.
+If the student have any questions related to the final project, please contact haosheng.wu@polito.it as soon as possible.